Origin

 Peridot Vs Titanite Fracture

 Fracture is an important parameter when you compare Peridot and Titanite Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Peridot Vs Titanite fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
 Fracture observed in Peridot is Conchoidal.
-Titanite fracture is Sub-Conchoidal, Conchoidal and Brittle.
+Titanite fracture is Sub-Conchoidal and Conchoidal.

 Peridot Vs Titanite Luster